Dosbodoke/chooselife/README.md

 Clone the project from [this repository](https://github.com/Dosbodoke/high-xp) and go to the project directory.

-### Database
+### Backend

-The database run in a Docker container (+pgadming for databas administration on the browser).
+The Database and API run in a Docker container (+pgadming for databas administration on the browser).

 ```bash
   docker-compose up --build